occipital/django-content-settings/docs/settings.md

 }
 ```

 In this default setting, users can tag variables as 'favorites' or 'marked' with corresponding emojis for added and addable states.

+### `CONTENT_SETTINGS_ADMIN_CHECKSUM_CHECK_BEFORE_SAVE`

+*default: False*

+make check of the current checksum before saving data in django admin.
+If the page is opened for too long, and someone change any settings between page is opened and submited - changes wouldn't be applied.

 ## Other

 ### `CONTENT_SETTINGS_VALUES_ONLY_FROM_DB`

+*default: False*

 The values for variables should only be taken from DB.
 In case of any value is missing in DB - it will raise AssertionError

 ### `CONTENT_SETTINGS_DEFAULTS`

+*default: [] (empty list)*

 defines a global defauls contexts for specific types.